Photography, Bachelor of Science

-- Demonstrate ability to exercise safety and precaution necessary for photography in urban and remote outdoor environments.
+- Exercise safety and precaution necessary for photography in urban and remote outdoor environments.

-- Demonstrate an ability to describe, discuss and conduct photography according to ethics of various urban and remote outdoor subjects and environments.
+- Describe, discuss, and conduct photography according to ethics of various urban and remote outdoor subjects and environments.

-- Demonstrate an ability to utilize advanced mobile photographic equipment to produce images that meet professional standards in a variety of on-location photographic approaches.
+- Utilize advanced mobile photographic equipment to produce images that meet professional standards in a variety of on-location photographic approaches.

-- Demonstrate an ability to manage dynamic, unpredictable, and potentially harsh urban and remote outdoor subjects and environments for the purposes of photography.
+- Manage dynamic, unpredictable, and potentially harsh urban and remote outdoor subjects and environments for the purposes of photography.

-- Demonstrate an ability to employ advanced studio photographic equipment to produce images that meet professional standards.
+- Employ advanced studio photographic equipment to produce images that meet professional standards.

-- Demonstrate an ability to conceptualize and stage in-studio projects while manipulating light, composition, color, backdrops and other mise-en-scene elements.
+- Conceptualize and stage in-studio projects while manipulating light, composition, color, backdrops, and other mise-en-scene elements.

-- Demonstrate an ability to shoot and develop film & utilize alternative photographic processes.
+- Shoot and develop film & utilize alternative photographic processes.

-- Demonstrate an ability to conceptualize and construct photographic images for strategic audiences.
+- Conceptualize and construct photographic images for strategic audiences.